fmease/lushui/tasks.md

 # Imminent Tasks

+* make registration of foreign functions module-aware (on the Rust side)
+* then, add several functions for the newly added number types
+* bytecode vm
+  * create bytecode
+  * compile to bytecode
+  * create vm
 * add lushui to SCC's `languages.json` and build custom scc against it, provide a script to add the entry to the file (to be included in the repository)
   alternative: switch to cloc where you can just add a `xxx.cloc` file in you project root